chocolatey/choco-wiki/FeaturesCreatePackagesFromInstallers.md

 > Chocolatey's Package Builder allows you to create fully ready to go software deployments for Windows in 5-10 seconds!
 There is nothing faster than Chocolatey when it comes to preparing software for an unattended deployment across your organization.

+* Generate packages based on installers and zips
+* Generate packages by reflecting over Programs and Features
+* Generate packages from the Package Builder UI

 Creating packages is a pretty quick process as compared to manually installing software on multiple machines.
 There is still some time involved to create a package.
 Even the best packagers take between 5-10 minutes to create a package.
 Chocolatey's Package Builder creates high quality packages in 5-10 seconds when pointed to native installers and zips!
 You can even point package builder to both a 32-bit and 64-bit url and seconds later you have a fully functioning package using all local/embedded resources!

 Chocolatey for Business is able to inspect an installer and determine silent arguments and complete packaging components for you, saving you hours of time in packaging and maintaining software!